-Fatigue: Breathing is hard work, and preemies’ muscles are not yet fully developed.
+Fatigue may make apnea worse.
+Breathing is hard work, and preemies’ muscles are not yet fully developed.
 The baby may also find feeding to be tiring.

 Mild stimulation.
 Rubbing the baby’s back or feet or patting the skin stimulates the baby’s nervous system, which can restart breathing.

 While in the NICU (neonatal intensive care unit), your baby is closely monitored.
 If the baby doesn’t breathe for a certain number of seconds, an alarm goes off.
 NICU staff will then check the baby.
 If the baby is not breathing, stimulation, oxygen, or ventilation is used to restart breathing.
-This is done very quickly, to help prevent any harm to your baby.
+This is done very quickly to help prevent any harm to your baby.